darrinlallen/darrinlallen/README.md

 <br/><br/>

-- 🔭 I’m currently working on a social media platform built around television commercials. project .  contact me if you want to partner to make an AI app that  makes a searchable video commercial advertisement database . this would be a netflix/youtube clone exclusively for tv commercials.   darrin.lovard.allen@gmail.com
+- 🔭 I’m currently working on a social media platform built around television commercials.  contact me if you want to partner to make an AI app that  makes a searchable video commercial advertisement database . this would be a netflix/youtube clone exclusively for tv commercials.   darrin.lovard.allen@gmail.com